HasNexus/cloud-devops-learning/Terraform/Azure/vm-basic/README.md

 - Ubuntu 22.04 LTS VM

+#How to use
+- Run `terraform init` and `terraform apply` to create

 #Notes
 - All Variables are provided interactively through the CLI
 - This version does **not** use a .tfvars file
-- See 'vm-provisioned' for a somewhat improved version of this with automated provisioning and variable files
+- See 'vm-provisioned' project for a somewhat improved version of this with automated provisioning and variable files